godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 Once this file is generated, you can build Godot for all the desired targets without the need to repeat this process.

 ``<godot_binary>`` refers to the tools binary you compiled above with the Mono module enabled.
 Its exact name will differ based on your system and configuration, but should be of the form ``bin/godot.<platform>.tools.<bits>.mono``, e.g. ``bin/godot.x11.tools.64.mono`` or ``bin/godot.windows.tools.64.exe``.
 Be especially aware of the **.mono** suffix!
 If you compiled Godot without Mono support previously, you might have similarly named binaries without this suffix which can't be used to generate the Mono glue.

 Notes
 ^^^^^
 -  **Do not** build your final binaries with ``mono_glue=no``.
 This disables C# scripting.
    This option must be used only for the temporary binary that will generate the glue.
    Godot will print a warning at startup if it was built without the glue sources.
--  The glue sources must be regenerated every time the ClassDB bindings changes.
-That is, for example, when a new method is added to ClassDB or one of the parameter of such a method changes.
+-  The glue sources must be regenerated every time the ClassDB registered API changes.
+That is, for example, when a new method is registered to the scripting API or one of the parameter of such a method changes.
    Godot will print an error at startup if there is an API mismatch between ClassDB and the glue sources.

 Rebuild with Mono glue
 ----------------------